kmhuglen/edgekube/README.md

-# edgekube
+# docker1

-How to setup and prepare a Ubuntu VM with MiniKube and Azure Arc on a Hyper-V host.
+How to setup and prepare a Ubuntu VM with Docker on a Hyper-V host.

 ## Prerequsite